ndchian/project-4-group-3/README.md

 ### Separating, scaling, and preprocessing data for models

-X is assigned from dropping the target variable (class) from the rest of the data.
+For both the random forest classifier and logistic regression models, X is assigned from dropping the target variable (class) from the rest of the data.
 It is then split between categorical and numeric columns. `StandardScalar` scales the numerical data, so that equal importance is placed on the features. `pd.get_dummies` is used on the categorical variables to convert them into a format the the algorithm will understand.
 The two parts were then concatenated back into a single `X_clean` variable.

+For the gradient boosted trees model, the 'class' column was set as the label and the cleaned data set was split 30/70 into the testing and training datasets respectively.

 ### Creating a PCA version of the data